GingerDragon7/Public-Gists/README.md

 • Client-side sorting of the fetched gists by last updated date (hover the mouse cursor above the Last updated date and click it,the details will be sorted according to Last updated date)

+Currently,it displays 30 details in one page using https://api.github.com/gists/public?page=1&per_page=30
+The no. of details can be adjusted modifying the page details in api.